 Watch the extended answer.

 A college education is an investment in your future.
 You commit your time, potential, and resources with the belief that the outcome is worth the cost.
 Taylor is committed to being a shareholder with you in this investment.
 Knowledgeable faculty, challenging programs, and a caring community are some of the ways we invest in your future.
 We are also committed to extending our financial resources to make your Taylor education a reality.

 Financial need is defined as the difference between a family's resources and the total cost of attending college.
-A family's resources, or Expected Family Contribution (EFC) is determined by theFree Application for Federal Student Aid (FAFSA), which must be filed each year by March 10.
-When evaluating a family's resources, there are several factors taken into considertion:
+A family's resources, or Expected Family Contribution (EFC) is determined by theFree Application for Federal Student Aid (FAFSA).
+The scholarship priority filing deadline for the FAFSA is February 15 each year.
+The filing deadline for need-based grants from Taylor or the state of Indiana is April 15.
+When evaluating a family's resources, there are several factors taken into consideration: